 First, your startup costs cannot even be considered until you develop a business plan.
 A business plan will help you think realistically and objectively about your future business, and make it easier to communicate planning objectives and strategies to other constituents.
 It will also force you to consider the true costs of starting your business.

-Example Business Startup Costs
+Example LLC Startup Costs

 Most small businesses fall into three categories: online, service providers or brick-and-mortar.
-We’ve listed some of the most common startup costs below, but not all will apply to your business depending on the type of company you intend to start.
+We’ve listed some of the most common LLC startup costs below, but not all will apply to your business depending on the type of company you intend to start.

-The 10 most common startup costs include:
+The 10 most common LLC startup costs include:

 - Office space and utilities